-Currently all packages are built only for Debian Stable (squeeze) on i386 and amd64.
+Currently all packages are built only for Debian Stable (wheezy) on i386 and amd64.
 However, they can be used with most Debian derived distributions (ie. Ubuntu).
 At present the limiting factors are time, and lack of a good system to automatically build a series of dependent packages.

 Complete listing of repository contents by release point.